hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 >
 > using the `fq` variable => `fastqc $fq`

-To ensure that all the output files from the workflow are properly named with sample IDs we should extract the "base name" (or sample ID) from the name of the input file.
+To ensure that all the output files from the workflow are properly named with sample IDs, we should extract the "base name" (or sample ID) from the name of the input file.

 ```
 # grab base of filename for naming outputs
-base=`basename $fq _chr12.fastq`
+base=`basename $fq .fastq.gz`
 echo "Sample name is $base"
 ```

 > **Remember `basename`?**
 >
-> 1. the `basename` command: this command takes a path or a name and trims away all the information before the last `\` and if you specify the string to clear away at the end, it will do that as well.
+> 1. the `basename` command: this command takes a path or a name, and trims away all the information before the last `\`.
+If you specify the string to clear away at the end, it will do that as well.
 In this case, if the variable `$fq` contains the path *"~/chipseq/raw_data/H1hesc_Nanog_Rep1_chr12.fastq"*, `basename $fq _chr12.fastq` will output "H1hesc_Nanog_Rep1".
 > 2. to assign the value of the `basename` command to the `base` variable, we encapsulate the `basename...` command in backticks.
 This syntax is necessary for assigning the output of a command to a variable.

 We'll create output directories, but with the `-p` option.
 This will make sure that `mkdir` will create the directory only if it does not exist, and it won't throw an error if it does exist.